williambeckaskenaizer/life-game/README.md

 ### Running the Game

 The game is written entirely in Java, so ensure Java is installed on your machine.
-Open you machine's CLI, and navigate to the directory titled 'Life Game' Run the file by entering ``` java -jar Life.jar ```
+Open you machine's CLI, and navigate to the directory titled 'Life Game'.
+Run the file by entering ``` java -jar Life.jar ```